Why Follow Up on Overdue Invoices?

 Know When to Escalate

-- Public Shaming: Never post about late payments on social media
+- Public Shaming, Never post about a client's late payment on social media or public forums.
+It's unprofessional and could have legal consequences.

-- Ignoring the Problem: The longer you wait, the harder collection becomes
+- Ignoring the Problem, Hoping an overdue invoice will resolve itself rarely works.
+The longer you wait, the harder it becomes to collect.

 Preventing Late Payments